Backcountry Hiking In Canada – Best Day Hikes

 The National Parks and Provincial Parks in Canada offer suitable hiking trails for everyone.

 Canada is the place of some of the most spectacular wilderness remaining in the world.
-To spend a day hiking the trails will give you a real appreciation of what’s out there.
+Spending a day hiking the trails will give you a real appreciation of what’s out there.

 Stay on existing trails if possible.
 Where trails don’t exist, select a route over the most durable terrain.